Accessing the homogeneity scale with 21 cm intensity mapping surveys: Introduction

 \section{Introduction}

-The Cosmological Principle (CP), a central assumption and cornerstone of the standard $\Lambda$CDM model, states that the Universe is statistically homogeneous and isotropic on sufficiently large scales.
-Testing the validity of the CP through observations is therefore of great importance, especially given the current challenges faced by the $\Lambda$CDM framework \citep{abdalla2022, diValentino2025}.
+The Cosmological Principle (CP), a central assumption and cornerstone of the standard $\Lambda$CDM cosmological model, states that the Universe is statistically homogeneous and isotropic on sufficiently large scales.
+Testing the validity of the CP through observations is therefore of great importance, especially given the current challenges faced by the $\Lambda$CDM framework, including the well-known tensions in the measurements of the Hubble constant, $H_0$, and the clustering amplitude, $S_8$ \citep{abdalla2022, diValentino2025}.
 Unlike isotropy, which has been directly tested in the literature using different observational data \citep{2020/planck-isotropy, 2019/colin, 2019/bengaly, 2018/novaes}, studies of spatial homogeneity are limited to consistency tests.
 This limitation arises because we only have access to the past light cone, restricted to its intersection with hypersurfaces of constant time \citep{2010/clarkson_maartens, 2011/maartens}.
 This can be addressed by investigating the existence of a characteristic transition scale to homogeneity, often referred to as the homogeneity scale, beyond which the Universe becomes statistically homogeneous and consistent with the CP.

-The homogeneity scale, $R_{\rm H}$, has already been measured in several galaxy and quasar surveys \citep{Scrimgeour:2012, 2016/laurent, 2021/goncalves, 2018/avila, 2019/avila}, and has also been proposed as a cosmic ruler for probing cosmology \citep{Ntelis:2018, Xyao:2024}.
+The homogeneity scale, $R_{\rm H}$, has already been measured in several galaxy and quasar surveys \citep{Scrimgeour:2012, 2016/laurent, 2021/goncalves, 2018/avila, 2019/avila, franco2025homogeneityscalelocaluniverse}, and has also been proposed as a cosmic ruler for probing cosmology \citep{Ntelis:2018, Xyao:2024}.
 However, to date, no study has investigated the feasibility of measuring $R_{\rm H}$ using intensity mapping (IM) surveys.
-In particular, intensity mapping of the redshifted 21~cm line emission from neutral hydrogen (rest frequency $\approx 1420$ MHz) is a promising technique for tracing the large-scale structure of the Universe.
+In particular, IM of the redshifted 21~cm line emission from neutral hydrogen (rest frequency $\approx 1420$ MHz) is a promising technique for tracing the large-scale structure of the Universe.
 This method integrates the signal from the 21 cm emission line across radio frequencies, directly related to the redshift of the emitting source, allowing for a tomographic reconstruction of the cosmic volume corresponding to the measured redshift interval.